Saturday, December 29, 2007

 The decision to use labor cost as government’s addition to GDP is a sensible compromise in the computation of GDP.
 Since the objective of computing GDP is to measure our productive capacity, government work should not be ignored.
 No attempt is made to differentiate between one type of government labor and another.
 When services are bought in common as they are with government they could be for anything.

 The decision to do Cisneros probes or build roads and highways is the decision of government.
 Builders and developers build a few roads in their new developments, but the roads that get people from here to there are planned and funded by a government.
-The actual building is typically contracted to private firms in the highway, street and bridge construction industry.
+The actual building takes place through contracts to private firms in the highway, street and bridge construction industry.
 The people who work in this industry are counted as part of employment in private business and not counted as government employees.
 Government employment is already large, but undercounts employment that is the result of government taxing and spending such as employment in the highway, street and bridge construction industry since they are on private payrolls even though their jobs are really the result of government spending.
 The terms government contractor, outsourcing and privatization all connote private businesses, but they are private businesses doing government funded and government sponsored work.
-Government employment added to government sponsored employment is more than a mere 21.9 million: much more.
+Government employment added to government sponsored employment is more than a mere 22.782 million: much more.

 Government creates many jobs both in and out of government but the jobs it has for those on government payrolls has lots of work that develop and support specialized skills and careers in life science, physical science, social science, finance, law, corrections, and transportation.
 Some of the work is not done anywhere else and requires government funding.
 We are excluding the jobs in education or public hospitals.

-The courts enforce laws but law enforcement has more than 613.1 thousand government jobs as police and sheriffs patrol officers, another 97.4 thousand as detectives and investigators, but more jobs as fish and game wardens, parking enforcement officers, railroad and transit police, crossing guards, lifeguards and a few more.
+Then there are courts that employ 100 percent of judges, magistrates, administrative law judges, adjudicators, hearing officers and law clerks and more than 21 percent of lawyers, or 155 thousand jobs.
+The courts enforce laws but law enforcement has more than 648.7 thousand government jobs as police and sheriffs patrol officers, another 113 thousand work as detectives and investigators, but more jobs are as fish and game wardens, parking enforcement officers, railroad and transit police, crossing guards, lifeguards and a few more.
+Law enforcement generates prisoners.
+American needs jobs and millions of prisoners create lots of jobs: 351.4 thousand reported jobs as correctional officers and jailors, 52.3 thousand jobs as first line managers of correctional officers and jailors and 85.9 thousand jobs as probation officers and correctional treatment specialists.

-With a 115.3 million service jobs to divvy up, government service, excluding education and hospital employment gives us 10.4 million jobs, but that is only 7.8 percent of establishment employment.
-There are no more service jobs left and we have distributed all 115.3 million of them by their NAICS sector categories.
+Government service, excluding education and hospital employment, has 11.113 million jobs, but that is only 7.1 percent of establishment employment.
+There are no more service jobs left and we have distributed all 134.453 million of them by their NAICS sector categories.
+It is time to make a summary of service employment changes, which comes up next.

 Wednesday, December 19, 2007